EqualFiLabs/UA2/docs/runbook-sepolia.md

 UA2_CLASS_HASH=
 UA2_IMPLEMENTATION_ADDR=
 UA2_PROXY_ADDR=
+# UA2_USE_PROXY=1  # uncomment to deploy via the proxy

 # Demo app
 NEXT_PUBLIC_NETWORK=sepolia
 NEXT_PUBLIC_UA2_PROXY_ADDR=
 ```

 > Fill RPC with your provider key.
 Leave the contract fields empty for now; update them after deployment.
+Uncomment `UA2_USE_PROXY=1` when you want the deployment script to provision the proxy.

 ---